alphaville/optimization-engine/docs/openrust.md

 ```

 ### Optimizer
 The last necessary step is the construction of an Optimizer.
-An Optimizer uses an instance of Engine to run the algorithm and solve the optimization problem.
+An Optimizer uses an instance of the problem adn the cache to run the algorithm and solve the optimization problem.
 An optimizer may have additional parameters such as the maximum number of iterations, which can be configured.
 Here is an example:

 ```rust
 let mut panoc = PANOCOptimizer::new(problem, &mut panoc_cache);